 Bike Tech at Inderkum High School

 In this class, students experience a comprehensive bicycle education that covers the wide range of opportunities available within the bike industry.
-The semester-long course teaches the mechanical fundamentals of bicycle assembly and repair, and fosters safe cycling habits, environmental awareness, and healthy living.
+The year-long course teaches the mechanical fundamentals of bicycle assembly and repair, and fosters safe cycling habits, environmental awareness, and healthy living.
 The curriculum includes in-class demonstrations, hands-on mechanical practice, bicycle riding, guest speakers, and field trips to introduce students to bike culture and career options.
 Bicycles can be a vehicle for exploration and change, and this class will help students connect to a world of possibilities and employment pathways.

 Jibe is pleased to introduce our new Bike Tech teacher Elle Steele.
 Elle says she’s always loved bikes but didn’t grow up in a bike-friendly city, so she didn’t get into riding until her college days.
 Since then, biking has become a way of life.
 She even rode 600 miles with her son once when he was just 10 months old.
 Today they live car-free and get around mainly by bicycle.